Every now and again you lovely readers send me emails with recipe requests.

 Lastly, add the walnut meal a little at a time until the mixture is able enough to form into patties.
 Set in the fridge to chill while your oven preheats to 375 degrees F (190 C) (skip this step if cooking on the stovetop or grill - see notes).

 Coat a baking sheet with nonstick spray or olive oil.
-Form mixture into roughly 8-9 patties.
+Form mixture into roughly 8-9 patties (as original recipe is written).
 I use a peanut butter jar lid lined with plastic wrap to get the perfect shape (a tip I learned from Iowa Girl Eats).
 You can also just take handfuls and mash them into loose patties.
 The thicker you make them, the longer they’ll take to cook through, but the “juicier” and heartier they’ll be!
 Thinner patties will cook faster.

 Arrange burgers on a baking sheet and brush or spray the tops with olive oil.
 Bake at 375 F (190 C) for a total of 30-45 minutes, gently flipping at the halfway mark.
 Cook longer to dry them out even more and achieve more crisp, but it’s not necessary.